-MIT’s research into NC machines changed Parsons’s initial use of a boring machine to a miller.
+MIT’s research into NC machines changed Parsons’s initial use of a boring machine to a mill.
 The milling machine created long, continuous cuts in the working piece.
-The amount of setup and programming required for these NC machines required as much or more labor than the manual operation of similar equipment.
+The amount of setup and programming required for these NC machines required as much or more labor than the manual operation of similar equipment — the initial setup cost would be distributed over several parts during mass production.
 However, the concurrent development of computers would help reduce the setup speed of NC machines as they shifted from using punch tape to magnetic tape to the software.

 Thanks to MIT’s initial research and improvements on the technology, it had progressed enough to the point of commercial potential.
 In 1953, Bendix Corporation purchased MIT’s patent rights to use NC machining to commercially produce the machines for making tools.
 Shortly after that, Bendix Aviation became one of five companies building NC controls in 1955.
 The development of NC machines spread rapidly across the country until they numbered 35,000 in 1964.

 In 1956, the development of the APT programming language helped MIT’s team in their efforts to create the first computer-controlled NC machines.
 Computer operation significantly reduced the setup time for the system by switching to software programs.
-Software would bring the first computer numeral controlled machines, predecessors to today’s CNC devices.
+Advanced software would bring the first computer numeral-controlled machines, predecessors to today’s CNC devices.

 The MIT team continued its research until it could demonstrate to the world the first computer numerical control machine in 1959.
 For its first project, the group decided to program the milling machine to create a commemorative ashtray for the event.
 Despite this success, companies remained cautious about adopting such a pricey and uncertain technology, mainly because manufacturing companies tend to use equipment that lasts for decades with little need for upgrades.
 CNC seemed too new and would not likely last long enough to make it a viable investment for most machine shops at the time.

 CNC machines as they look today did not appear in extensive use until computer technology caught up to NC operation in the late 1960s.
-The introduction of software into operations allowed for the computer to adapt to situations a punch-card system could not.
-Software can make changes based on unexpected densities of the material or tools, whereas NC machines would not change anything, even if staying on the same course would cause damage.
+The introduction of software into operations allowed the computer to adapt to situations a punch-card system could not, providing capabilities that could reduce read error, allow operators to edit and provide better storage.